MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ### -RoleDefinitionId
-Id of the RBAC role that needs to be assigned to the principal.
+Specifies the ID of the RBAC role that needs to be assigned to the principal.

 ```yaml
 Type: Guid